 First, consider what the use will be for the bread when you defrost it.
-We say this because freezing and defrosting slices of bread is quicker and easier than whole loaves.
-So, if you intend to make sandwiches or have sliced bread for dinner, you may want to slice the bread before freezing.
+I say this because freezing and defrosting slices of bread is quicker and easier than whole loaves.
+So, if you intend to make sandwiches or have sliced bread for dinner, you may want to slice the bread before freezing it.

-Or… you have a family meal, you want to serve a whole loaf of warm bread at so you froze an entire loaf of bread to use.
-It’s best to slightly underbake loaves that are intended for freezing.
-This way the bread will have more moisture and be moister and fresher-tasting if baked a second time.
+Or… you have a family meal, and you want to serve a whole warm loaf, so freeze the loaf whole.
+It’s best to slightly under-bake loaves intended for freezing -if you can.
+This way, the bread will have more moisture and be fresher-tasting after it is baked a second time.

 First, you will need to wrap the bread to prevent moisture from getting into your loaf.
-You can use plastic wrap or you can use a silicone food storage bag.
+You can use plastic wrap or a plastic food storage bag.
 Next, another layer of protection will protect it from frostbite.
 Wrap in aluminium foil or store in a box or tub to protect the bread from the direct cold of the freezer.
-Double wrap with foil for extra protection!
+The best solution is a cardboard box, but these are pretty tricky to find small enough.
+You can double wrap with foil for extra protection instead.

 Just take out the many slices you need.
 Place them on a microwave-safe dish or plate.
 Cover with a sheet of kitchen paper, and heat on a high setting for 15 to 20 seconds.
 You will end up with soft, ready-to-eat slices of bread.

-When bread is at room temperature the starch particles will be changing their structure to become more like their pre-baked state.
-Freezing slows this down, but when the bread is thawed the starch retrogrades into a weakened state, expelling water in the process.
+When bread is at room temperature, the starch particles will change their structure to become more like their hard, pre-baked state.
+Freezing slows this down, but when bread is thawed, the starch retrogrades into a weakened state, expelling water in the process.
 Freezing also dampens many of the bread-like aromas we associate with freshly-baked bread.

-By baking, water is retained in the bread, making the outside crispy and keeping the centre moist.
-The fresh bready aromas and flavours are brought back to life.
+By refreshing it in the oven, water is retained in the bread.
+This makes the outside crispy and keeps the centre moist.
+The fresh bready aromas and flavours are also brought back to life.
 The bread tastes, smells and feels almost as good as when it came out of the oven the first time!